 Street gangs have posed a significant threat to public safety in the United States for decades.

 In many communities that experience high rates of crime, public safety agencies struggle to respond to gang-related crime due to strained resources.
-Young and vulnerable populations in these communities are then at-risk because they are targeted by gangs as potential new members or as victims.
+Young and vulnerable populations in these communities are particularly at risk for gang involvement when law enforcement and other resources, such as gang prevention programming, are limited.

 Gangs are defined in many ways, but most definitions have similar components.
 A common definition of a gang is a group of three or more individuals who engage in criminal activity and identify themselves with a common name or sign.

-While the dangers of gangs for youth are startling, students throughout the country have reported less gang activity in their schools, according to the 2018 Indicators of School Crime and Safety report.
+While the dangers of gangs for youth are startling, students throughout the country have reported less gang activity in their schools, according to the Report on Indicators of School Crime and Safety, 2020.
+In 2019, 9 percent of students ages 12–18 reported a gang presence at their school during the school year.
+This is down from 2009, when 20 percent of students reported a gang presence.

 Addressing any gang issues in the school environment requires the involvement of law enforcement, school administrators and staff, and other key sectors of the community.
 The OJJDP Comprehensive Gang Model highlights such a holistic approach by coordinating the roles of all agencies and organizations within a community that are responsible for addressing gang-related crime and violence.